-1. General information about the collecation of personal data
+1. General information about the collection of personal data

-1.1 Protecting your privacy when using our websites is very important to us.
-Accordingly, we use your personal information in compliance with the statutory provisions on data protection.
-Personal data means all data relating to you personally, e.g. your name, address, e-mail address or user behaviour.
-In the following, we shall inform you about how we handle your personal data.
+1.1 Protecting your privacy when using our websites is important to us.
+Accordingly, we use your personal information in accordance with the statutory provisions on data protection.
+Personal data means all data relating to you personally, e.g. your name, address, email address or user behaviour.
+In the following, we inform you about how we deal with your personal data.

-1.2 The controller pursuant to Art.
+1.2 The person responsible pursuant to Art.
 4 (7) EU General Data Protection Regulation (GDPR) is the Else Kröner-Fresenius-Stiftung, Am Pilgerrain 15, 61352 Bad Homburg v.d.Höhe, Germany.
-Our data protection officer can be contacted at Datenschutz_EKFS(at)spie.com or at our postal address with the addition of “f.a.o.
+Our data protection officer can be contacted at Datenschutz_EKFS@spie.com or at our postal address with the addition of “f.a.o.
 Data Protection Officer”.

 2.1 In principle, you can visit our website without telling us who you are.
-As is the case with almost all websites, the server on which our website is located (hereinafter: “web server”), automatically collects information about you when you visit our website.
+As is the case with almost all websites, the server on which our sites are located (hereinafter “web server”) automatically collects information about you when you visit our website.
 This data is technically necessary for us and ensures the stability and security of the website.

-We anonymously evaluate these server logs regularly for statistical purposes, so that we can determine how our websites are being used.
-Based on these findings we can then optimise our website.
+We anonymously evaluate these server logs regularly for statistical purposes, so that we can determine how our websites are used.
+Based on these findings we optimise our website.

-We may also use this information in the event of system misuse, in cooperation with your Internet provider and/or local authorities, to determine the party responsible for such misuse.
+We may also use this information in the event of system misuse, in cooperation with your Internet provider and/or local authorities to determine the party responsible of such misuse.